janveverka/JPsi/README.md

 # JPsi
-JPsi-dependent CMSSW user code of Jan Veverka
+CMSSW user code of Jan Veverka with packages originally intended for the J/psi analysis of the first LHC data in 2010.
+The JPsi/MuMu package contains code for the PHOSPHOR fit - photon energy scale and resolution calibration using Z -> mu mu gamma events.

 ## History
 These CMSSW packages were imported from the retired CVS